-10.4.2.2 Specifying Size-Based or Time-Based Rotation Using the Command Line
+11.4.2.2 Specifying Log File Rotation Using WLST

 To specify log file rotation using WLST, use the configureLogHandler command.
 You can specify size-based rotation or time-based rotation.

 For example, to specify that the log files rotate daily and that they are retained for a week, use the following command: